Wytamma/remote-computing-bioinfo-clinic/README.md

 ## Rstudio server

-You can use singularity to install RStudio server on a remote server, thus allowing interactive analysis with large compute resources.
+RStudio Server enables you to run the RStudio IDE on a Linux server, accessed from your web browser.
+You can use `singularity` to install RStudio server on a powerful remote server, thus allowing interactive analysis with large compute resources.

-Container platforms (docker, singularity, etc.) allow you to create and run containers that package up pieces of software in a way that is portable and reproducible.
+Container platforms ([docker](https://www.docker.com/), [singularity](https://docs.sylabs.io/guides/latest/user-guide/), etc.) allow you to create and run containers that package up pieces of software in a way that is portable and reproducible.

 Why use containers?